-- 3.13 Foxton's location close to Cambridge and on main transport arteries, with its historic charm and rural feel, means that it is a highly desirable place to live.
+3.13 Foxton's location close to Cambridge and on main transport arteries, with its historic charm and rural feel, means that it is a highly desirable place to live.
 Significant growth influences from the 'Cambridge effect' will continue in coming years and increase pressure for new local housing provision and improved transport infrastructure.
-Foxton lies within the orbit of the Greater Cambridgeshire Partnership, whose purpose is to provide improved infrastructure to enable growth. - 3.14 In the Local Plan, Foxton is classified as a 'Group Village' meaning that any proposed housing development within the village framework boundary is limited to eight dwellings or fewer, although brownfield development sites can have up to 15 dwellings.
+Foxton lies within the orbit of the Greater Cambridgeshire Partnership, whose purpose is to provide improved infrastructure to enable growth.

+3.14 In the Local Plan, Foxton is classified as a 'Group Village' meaning that any proposed housing development within the village framework boundary is limited to eight dwellings or fewer, although brownfield development sites can have up to 15 dwellings.
 In recent years, however, during the protracted preparation of the Local Plan, there have been several speculative applications exceeding the Group Village planning restrictions.
 The largest application was rejected, along with its appeal.
-Two applications have been successful, with one development now built on brownfield land.
-A third recently completed development of 15 dwellings was a rural exception site for council housing, which was exempt from Group Village constraint. - 3.15 High local housing costs result in in-commuting and also affect the age balance within the village.
+Three applications for greater than 8 dwellings have been successful with one development built on brownfield land, another for council housing on a rural exception site, and a third in Station Road with some social and shared ownership housing.

+3.15 High local housing costs result in in-commuting and also affect the age balance within the village.
 In the 2017 survey consultation, only 9% described Foxton as 'affordable' whilst 57% hoped it would be in 15 years' time.
 66% said that the future availability of affordable homes was either quite or very important, with 69% support for another small development of affordable homes on the outskirts of the village and 64% support for more subsidised housing.
 Responses from the 2017 survey were predominantly from older residents and census data shows that Foxton has a disproportionately high percentage of older residents, many of whom may wish to downsize and stay in the village but cannot due to the lack of suitable housing: regarding the types of housing required in Foxton in the future, 84% agreed or strongly agreed that more smaller homes (1-2 bedroom) were needed, with 74% and 69% agreeing that Foxton required more care home places and bungalows, respectively.